 There was a common thread throughout the book that there was a horrible fear from Sam’s friend Makayla that her mother might homeschool her.
 This was described as almost a fate worse than the bullying!
 As a homeschool mom of a homeschooled middle school-aged daughter who read the book, this was very disheartening to me!
 I’m shocked that the author included this subject so often in the book (about 6 times), and can only conclude that she is trying to persuade people away from homeschooling, just as much as she wants to inform them about the dangers of bullying.
 It was so bad that as much as I enjoyed most of the other aspects of the book, I won’t be recommending this one and we won’t be reading anymore of the series (unless, of course, Robin Carroll chooses to apologize and to write about the many positive aspects of homeschooling in a future Samantha Sanderson book.)

-(Disclosure: I received a complimentary copy of Rescue in order to write this honest review.
-I also received one to give away.
-This post contains affiliate links.)
+(Disclosure: I received a complimentary copy of this book from the publisher in order to write this honest review.
+This post also contains affiliate links.)